 - Zuglo (District XIV)

-✔ Best area to stay for history and architecture fanatics
+✔ Best area to stay in Budapest for history and architecture fanatics

 The area includes the famous Buda Castle and its complex.
 The castle is on top of the hill and surrounded by shops, restaurants, and hotels.
 You could spend an entire day exploring this small part of the district, travelling from the ancient castles to the historical churches.